Architecture of Hong Kong

 Tong lau in Mong Kok.
 Once a ubiquitous form of mixed-use architecture in Hong Kong, such shophouses are now a rare sight.
 These particular shophouses were redeveloped by the Urban Renewal Authority in 2016.

-The architecture of Hong Kong features great emphasis on contemporary architecture, especially Modernism, Postmodernism, Functionalism, etc. Due to the lack of available land, few historical buildings remain in the urban areas of Hong Kong.
+The architecture of Hong Kong features great emphasis on contemporary architecture, especially Modernism, Postmodernism, and Functionalism.
+Due to the lack of available land, few historical buildings remain in the urban areas of Hong Kong.
 Therefore, Hong Kong has become a centre for modern architecture as older buildings are cleared away to make space for newer, larger buildings.
 It has more buildings above 35m (or 100m) and more skyscrapers above 150m than any other city.
 Hong Kong's skyline is often considered to be the best in the world, with the mountains and Victoria Harbour complementing the skyscrapers.

 Pre-sincisation architecture

 Back in the day of the Nanyue kingdom, Hong Kong was already inhabited.
 Baiyue peoples in the area demonstrated some level of sophistication in architecture.
 An example is the Lei Cheng Uk Han Tomb.

 Model of Lei Cheng Uk Han Tomb.

 The Han Tomb's burial chamber.